 A playful Dutch designer who believes humor is a serious tool, creating furniture that sparks joy and challenges convention.

-Richard Hutten stands as a central figure in Dutch design, a movement known for its conceptual wit and minimalist clarity.
-Emerging from the influential collective Droog Design in the 1990s, Hutten built a practice that refuses to take itself too seriously.
-His work, from the 'Dombo' elephant mug to chairs that seem to defy gravity, is characterized by a joyful functionality.
-He operates on the principle of 'no sign of design,' striving for solutions so intuitive they feel inevitable.
-Beyond products, his studio tackles interior design for major museums and corporate clients, applying the same philosophy of human-centered, intelligent simplicity.
-Hutten has shaped not just objects, but a way of thinking about design as an optimistic, integral part of daily life.
+Richard Hutten designed the 'Dombo' elephant mug and chairs that appear to defy gravity.
+The Dutch designer, born in 1967, emerged from the Droog Design collective in the 1990s.
+His practice refuses to take itself too seriously.
+Hutten operates on the principle of 'no sign of design,' striving for solutions so intuitive they feel inevitable.
+His studio tackles interior design for major museums and corporate clients.
+He applies the same philosophy of human-centered, intelligent simplicity.
+Hutten has shaped not just objects but a way of thinking about design as an optimistic part of daily life.

 1965–1980